GoogleCloudPlatform/click-to-deploy/k8s/memcached/README.md

 ```

 For more information about using Python to manage & discover Kubernetes cluster information, please, go to this page: https://github.com/kubernetes-client/python

+## Using Memcached instances as a cache in your application
+There are many memcached clients that potentially could be used for getting access to Memcached servers running in the cluster.
+Python pymemcache client is one of them.
+Please, refer to this documentation
+http://pymemcache.readthedocs.io/en/latest/getting_started.html if you wold like to learn more about it.

 ## Expose Memcached service to external world